Overview

 objectives expressed in the IPS.

-• In accordance with the IPS, DTIP will identify and select specific investments to
+In accordance with the IPS, DTIP will identify and select specific investments to populate

-represented by the different asset allocation categories, DTIP will provide periodic
+by the different asset allocation categories, DTIP will provide periodic re-balancing as

 • DTIP will adjust the asset allocations as deemed appropriate in accordance with the IPS.

-DTIP will make changes 5 in the selected investments, if appropriate, and will
+• DTIP will make changes 5 in the selected investments, if appropriate, and will provide

 ITEM 12 - BROKERAGE PRACTICES